Historic House and Gardens in and near Torquay

 A religious order of White Friars was established on flat ground close to the sea many years before anything else in the area existed with the possible exception of a small collection of fishermens' hovels close to where the current harbour is.
 This monastery of White friars grew to become particularly wealthy and was one of the richest in the whole of England.
 Henry VIII's Dissolution of the Monasteries meant that its wealth was stripped and the community expelled and scattered.
 A short time after that, the Cary family took up residence and it became their main home.
 This family along with others such as the Palks were mainly responsible for the development of the Torquay that we see today particularly the legacy of fabulous Victorian villas.
 By 1930's the family had run out of money and they were forced out of Torre Abbey and so it became a museum and home to our municipal art collection.

 Today, after two major renovation projects, visitors can enjoy the full beauty of the place and learn more of its extraordinary history.
 In addition its possible to enjoy the stunning walled gardens where there is an arid house and a palm house as well as an Agatha Christie inspired poison garden.
+The Abbey is just a six or seven minute drive from The Muntham Apartments and Town House and can also be reached easily by bus or on foot.

 Click here for more details including opening times and admission prices.